-Clamp-on cores (below) use multiple turns through a clamp-on core.
+Clamp on cores illustrates the use of multiple turns through a clamp-on core.
 The more turns created, the more impedance is added to the line.
 Avoid putting the shield in a clamp-on core.
 It is undesirable to place an impedance in-line with the shield.
 The use of ribbon cable may be common in many cabinets.
 Some ferrite clamps are designed just for ribbon cable use.